Galarzaa90/GuildWatcher/README.md

 ```

 ## Current Features
-* Announces when a member joins
+* Announces when a member joins.
-* Announces when a member leaves or is kicked
+* Announces when a member leaves or is kicked.
-* Announce when a member is promoted or demoted
+* Announce when a member is promoted or demoted.
-* Announce when a member changes name
+* Announce when a member changes name.
-* Announce when a member's title is changed
+* Announce when a member's title is changed.
+* Announce when a new character is invited.
+* Announce when an invitation is revoked or rejected.
-* Multiple guilds support
+* Multiple guilds support.
-* Webhook URL configurable per guild
+* Webhook URL configurable per guild.

 ## Known Issues
 * Renaming a rank would trigger all rank members getting announced as leaving and joining back.

 ## Planned features
-* Configurable scan times
+* Configurable scan times.
-* Check invites
+* Announce changes in guild attributes.

 ## Example
 ![image](https://user-images.githubusercontent.com/12865379/29383497-7df48300-8285-11e7-83c3-f774ad3a43a8.png)